 Points Panda has partnered with a variety of financial companies including CreditCards.com for our coverage of credit card products.
 Points Panda and CreditCards.com may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 For more information please read our full Advertiser Disclosure.

-Update: SPG Cards transitioned into current Marriot Cards.
+Update: SPG Cards transitioned into current Marriott Cards.

 Taryn and I just returned from a quick and awesome Labor Day Weekend to Santiago, Chile.
 And I’m already planning how to earn points for more international business class flights, which means it’s time for a new credit card.
 So earlier this week, I signed up for my third credit card of the year: the Starwood Preferred Guest American Express Luxury credit card.

 Most people think of Chase, American Express, and Citi as the main points “currencies.”
 But Marriott/SPG points are also transferable points currencies that can be transferred to a wide variety of airline partners in addition to being redeemed at Marriott or SPG hotel properties around the world.
 And while American Express is the card issuer, money spent on the credit card actually earns Marriott points.
 Kind of like how American Express also sponsors the Delta SkyMiles credit card.